lucydevdesign/lucydevdesign.github.io/content/_index.md

 # welcome!
 Hi my name is lucy and welcome to my personal website.

+my pronouns are she/her and I am a proud member of the LGBTQ+ community!

 This site acts as my personal portfolio and a blog of my life including projects I am currently working on.